ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/modules/git/cgit/README.md

 ### Tor

-If you're on Tor, you can use this command as a base for cloning each repo.
+You can use this command as a base for cloning each repo.
 This assumes the Tor client daemon's SOCKSv5 proxy is available via localhost port 9050; modify for your setup.

 ```
 git -c http.proxy=socks5h://127.0.0.1:9050 clone http://4blcq4arxhbkc77tfrtmy4pptf55gjbhlj32rbfyskl672v2plsmjcyd.onion/cgit/<repository>